alcf-lidar/alcf-lidar.github.io/documentation/lidar_simulator/index.md

 in the COSP/ACTSIM lidar simulator code (`actsim/mie_backscatter_*.F90` files included from `actsim/lidar_simulator.F90`).
 The lidar ratio can be plotted by `plot_lr`.

+The code should be used in the following order:

+- miev
+- plot_size_dist
+- calc_k
+- plot_lr

+The variable `k` in the NetCDF file produced by `calc_k` should be the content of the lookup table `actsim/mie_backscatter_*.F90`, and the lookup table should be included from `actsim/lidar_simulator.F90`.

 #### MIEV